 Well, us actually.
 We’ve scoured forums, marathoned YouTube videos, and sampled more maps than we can count in order to bring you the definitive list.
 This is the fifty Minecraft maps that you simply must try before you can claim to have tasted the very finest creations of the community.

-Quick plug: Looking for a free game a bit like Minecraft?
-Click here to try Trove.
+Quick plug: Looking for a fun free game like Minecraft?
+Try Trove

 Adventure maps are self-contained Minecraft experiences that are generally a lot less about the building and a lot more about exploring and, very often, fighting.
 They're frequently full of traps, puzzles and all sorts of secrets and while you can play many of them quite happily by yourself, there's more than a few out there that have been designed for more than one player.
 Best of all, because the Minecraft community is so industrious, there are thousands of them out there and many of them are very, very good.